isomerpages/govtech-gobusiness-main/pages/blog/2023-09-24-post-intellectual-property-rights.md

 Through the GoBusiness IP Grow, you can identify [IP Marketplace](https://www.gobusiness.gov.sg/intellectual-property/ip-grow/Commercialisation-and-Financing/IP-Marketplace/) service providers to list your IP assets for licensing and sale.
 You can also gain access to [IP Brokerage and Licensing](https://www.gobusiness.gov.sg/intellectual-property/ip-grow/Commercialisation-and-Financing/IP-Brokerage-and-Licensing/) companies that facilitate connections between IP buyers and sellers while overseeing all deal activities, encompassing the purchase, sale, licensing and franchising packages, as well as the marketing of IP assets.

 With the help of an IP broker, you can develop a licensing structure that will protect your IP assets, while maximising long-term returns.
 When that happens, spending on IP protection will not just be an expense, but a worthy investment that funds itself.
-Check out GoBusiness IP Grow for an extensive list of resources on protecting your IA and IP.
-These include the GoBusiness e-Adviser for IP Service and e-Adviser for IP Service Provider to access a personalised list of recommendations for IA/IP services and service providers tailored to your business needs!

 **Check out [GoBusiness IP Grow](https://www.gobusiness.gov.sg/intellectual-property/ip-grow/types-of-ia-ip-services){:target="_blank"}{:rel="noopener"} for an extensive list of resources on protecting your IA and IP.
 These include the GoBusiness [e-Adviser for IP Service](https://eadviser.gobusiness.gov.sg/ipservice){:target="_blank"}{:rel="noopener"} and [e-Adviser for IP Service Provider](https://eadviser.gobusiness.gov.sg/ipserviceprovider){:target="_blank"}{:rel="noopener"} to access a personalised list of recommendations for IA/IP services and service providers tailored to your business needs!**